Data security: Rethinking the perimeter

 Thus, many enterprises are focusing beyond securing the network and enterprise-owned devices, safeguarding internal and external individual identities and information instead of just devices.
 Taking into consideration contextual data about devices and users and behavioral patterns, unauthorized attempts can be detected more accurately to access enterprise data.
 With this, the risk can be better mitigated by IT individuals from a security breach to efficiently guard the business.

 Regaining Control Through MFA

-The growth of social media has served as platform for attackers to misuse personal information in order to respond to typical security questions.
-This is triggering a huge number of organizations to deploy MFA (Multi Factor Authentication) to be protected against the series of malicious activities that are carried by stealing login credentials.
+The growth of social media has served as a platform for attackers to misuse personal information in order to respond to typical security questions.
+This is triggering a huge number of organizations to deploy MFA (Multi-Factor Authentication) to be protected against the series of malicious activities that are carried by stealing login credentials.